 Natalie Foster is a senior publisher, acquiring titles in a variety of formats, from introductory guides and textbooks for undergraduates to companion and reference titles.
 Working with scholars outside of the US, she particularly welcomes proposals for accessible, student-friendly books that critically examine the social and political aspects of media and visual cultures.

-Tom Young is currently a Leverhulme Early Career Fellow at the University of Warwick, researching the global history of lithographic printing.
-Prior to that, he was the project curator of the British Museum’s exhibition Tantra: Enlightenment to Revolution, a lecturer at the University of Warsaw and a fellow at the Kunsthistorisches Institut in Florence.
-His first book, Unmaking the East India Company: British Art and Political Reform in Colonial India, c.
-1813–1858, will be published with Yale University Press in 2023.
+Tom Young is Lecturer in Nineteenth-Century Art Histories at the Courtauld Institute of Art.
+Prior to that, he was a Leverhulme Fellow at the University of Warwick, the project curator of the British Museum’s exhibition Tantra: Enlightenment to Revolution, a curator at Lakeland Arts, and a lecturer at the University of Warsaw.
+He has held fellowships at the Kunsthistorisches Institut in Florence, the Huntington Library, and the Yale Center for British Art.
+He was elected a Fellow of the Royal Historical Society in 2023.
+His first book, Unmaking the East India Company: British Art and Political Reform in Colonial India, c.1813–58, was published with the Paul Mellon Centre.